silverstripe/silverstripe-saml/docs/en/tech_notes.md

 ## Interface between SAML and LDAP

-The SAML and LDAP parts of this module interact only through the following two locations:
+The SAML and LDAP ([separate module](https://github.com/silverstripe/silverstripe-ldap)) components interact only through the following two locations:

 * `GUID` field on `Member`, added by both `SAMLMemberExtension` and `LDAPMemberExtension`.
 * `LDAPMemberExtension::memberLoggedIn` login hook, triggered after any login (including after